Connect to the cluster (SSH)

 Note

 You cannot connect directly to Thorny Flat via SSH.
-Executing directly from your terminal or ssh client ssh tf.hpc.wvu.edu will always fail.
+Executing directly from your terminal or SSH client ssh tf.hpc.wvu.edu will always fail.

 Logging In